inv4fee2020/pli_node_conf/node_backup_restore.md

             #?

-  9. The code detects the file selection and calls the appropriate function to handle the file.
+    _NOTE :: The code detects the file selection and calls the appropriate function to handle the file._

-      i.
-If you choose a "conf" file then the script proceeds to restore the contents to the original location: $HOME An example of the output would be as follows;
+  4. Choose a "conf" file then the script proceeds to restore the contents to the original location: $HOME An example of the output would be as follows;

                    RESTORE MENU - Restoring file: /plinode_backups/plitest_conf_vars_2022_04_13_10_09.tar.gz.gpg